 One important contributing factor to allergies is an unbalanced intestinal flora.
-The dog’s digestive system is loaded with bacteria – some of it is protective and some of it is harmful (for example, E. coli. or Salmonella).
-When dogs are given antibiotics, fed an improper diet, or exposed to bacteria and viruses, the intestinal flora can become unbalanced with the bad bacteria overcrowding the good bacteria.
+The dog’s digestive system is loaded with bacteria.
+Some of it’s protective and some of it’s harmful (for example, E. coli. or Salmonella).
+Certain things can throw the intestinal flora out of whack.
+This leads to

-When this happens, the immune system will become dysregulated and your dog will suffer the effects of either hyperactivity or immune suppression.
-A good quality probiotic such as Primal Defense will help restore the proper intestinal flora by crowding out the bad bacteria and yeast.
+When this happens, the immune system will become dysregulated.
+And your dog will suffer the effects of either hyperactivity or immune suppression.
+Probiotics help restore the proper intestinal flora by crowding out the bad bacteria.

 If the bad bacteria in the gut are left in check, it can lead to a condition called Leaky Gut Syndrome.

 Young dogs are more susceptible to this condition, as are dogs fed dairy products.
-In this condition, the intestinal barrier can become compromised and the permeability is increased.
-Small openings can develop in the lining of the intestine, which allow large molecules of undigested or incompletely digested foods to enter the bloodstream.
+With leaky gut, the intestinal barrier becomes compromised and permeability increases.
+Small openings develop in the lining of the intestine.
+This allows large molecules of undigested foods to enter the bloodstream.

-If the quantity of incompletely digested foods which enters the bloodstream is too great for the liver to clear almost immediately, the immune system then recognizes these molecules as being foreign to the body and produces antibodies against them.
-When the food is eaten again and again and passes into the bloodstream undigested or only partially digested, the antibodies bind with the food.
-These antibody-food complexes can travel through the bloodstream to any part of the body where they then cause problems.
+If the quantity of undigested food is too great for the liver to clear out, the immune system reacts.
+It sees these molecules as foreign to the body and produces antibodies against them.
+When your dog eats food again, t gets worse.
+When it passes into the bloodstream undigested, the antibodies bind with the food.
+These antibody-food complexes travel through the bloodstream to any part of the body.
+Then they cause problems.
 The allergy and immune systems will continue unchecked.